Recommended: use a new conda env to avoid package conflicts.

 config file saved ~/.config/cudo/cudo.yml

-If you want to want to use skypilot with a different Cudo Compute account or project, just run cudoctl init: again.
+If you want to want to use SkyPilot with a different Cudo Compute account or project, run cudoctl init again.

 IBM#